zordius/json-path-processor/README.md

 console.log(jpp({a: {b: 'OK', c: [1, 4]}}).set('a.b.c.10', 'OK?', true).value());
 ```

 * **.each(path, function (value, key) {...})** : JPP wraped version of `lodash.each()`, the callback arguments are: value, index|key.
 The return value of callback will be assigned back to JPP object.
-You can apply second callback function for none array or object case.
+You can apply second callback function for fallback when the path is not found or not array.

 ```javascript
 console.log(jpp({a: {b: [1, 3, 5]}}).each('a.b', function (V) {